 ERL_DRV_USE specifies if we are using the event object or if we want to close it.
-On an emulator with SMP support, it is not safe to clear all events and then close the event object after driver_select has returned.
+It is not safe to clear all events and then close the event object after driver_select has returned.
 Another thread can still be using the event object internally.
 To safely close an event object, call driver_select with ERL_DRV_USE and on==0, which clears all events and then either calls stop_select or schedules it to be called when it is safe to close the event object.
 ERL_DRV_USE is to be set together with the first event for an event object.
 It is harmless to set ERL_DRV_USE even if it already has been done.
 Clearing all events but keeping ERL_DRV_USE set indicates that we are using the event object and probably will set events for it again.